kylejonesdev/crustomer/README.md

 - [ ] Basic application styling.
 - [ ] A customer can submit an order, edit an order, and cancel submitted orders.

+# Contributing
+Fancy yourself an aficionadough?
+We'd love to have you contribute to this project.
+Please create an issue for any changes you would like to see under the "Issues" tab above.
+Fork the repo, clone it to your machine, create a new branch for your changes, make your changes, push the changes to your fork, then submit a pull request.

 # Setup
 The following instructions assume you already have an IDE installed on your computer and know your way around MongoDB Atlas.